-A/N: This story is sort of a "mirror" companion to "Isn't It Beautiful," in that it also takes place after the manga but has (what I think is) a much happier ending.
+A/N: This story is something of a mirror companion to "Isn't It Beautiful," in that it also takes place after the manga but has (what I think is) a much happier ending.
 I borrowed most of the imagery and concepts for Heaven from C.S.
 Lewis's novella The Great Divorce.
 Any actual theological statements are purely accidental.
-Once again, major props to Kelpie the Thundergod for the W/V inspiration.

 The Commonwealth of Stelvia, located some five hundred iles from the southern reaches of the Outer, was a curiosity among the cities of No Man's Land.
 It had begun its existence as a string of towns whose citizens had banded together as one people on the strength of a mutual political understanding.
 Despite the diminutiveness of its overall population, many of the planet's historians contended that this was a landmark achievement for the survivors of the Great Fall.
 Stelvia's reputation as a place of historical import had diminished over the years, however, so few people visited it, and it was now considered a smallish, sleepy town: a good place for people to settle down and retire, should the notion strike them.